-It was probably the dream of every youngster - to be a driver of one of these amazing railway automobiles.
-Whether you loved Thomas the Tank Engine, preferred Ivor the Engine or were a number fan of Hornby.
-Everybody would love to take control of a railway line and the world of locomotives and wagons is fascinating when you're young.
-And judging by the popularity of heritage railways, it would seem the enthusiasm for these amazing machines is un-waning as we grow up!
+It was probably the dream of every youngster - to be a driver of one of these amazing locomotives.
+Maybe you loved Thomas the Tank Engine, preferred Ivor the Engine or were a number fan of Hornby?
+Judging by the popularity of heritage railways, it would seem the enthusiasm for these amazing machines is un-waning as we grow up!

 What we love about our experience days is the fact that they are offer a really comprehensive itinerary.
 Many start in the morning with a experienced crew meeting over a cuppa where the running schedule for the day is discussed.
 You will instantly feel like part of the team, many of whom are actually volunteers with many, many years of experience in engine restoration, maintenance and driving.
 So much so that's it's a real honour to spend time with them.

-As well as having the chance to be a driver for the day, you can also find out what it's like to be a signal operator.
+As well as having the chance to be a driver of a train for the day, you might also find out what it's like to be a signal operator.
 Nowadays everything is fully electronic, but back in the days of steam, each signal box was staffed and it involved shifting heavy metal levers to change the tracks for the trains.
 As you can imagine, the job came with a lot of responsibility!

-You'll also get to have a nosey around the steam train workshops on the vast majority of these experience days.
+On the vast majority of these steam train locomotive driving experience days, you also get to have a nosey around the workshops.
 Within the confines of these huge sheds you'll be amazed at the skill and dedication of the restorations teams.
 Locomotives and carriages are painstakingly stripped down to bare metal and built back up again using traditional engineering methods.
 Parts are nigh impossible to find, so many are fabricated in-house or reconditioned to as-new quality.

 Whether you get to ride on the footplate, change the signals or watch from the spare seat in the cab as the diesel driver shunts carriages around, we think you will love the day you spend at these wonderful heritage steam railways.
 And at last, you might just get the chance to realise that dream you had to drive a train.